+[Also, administrations may deploy IMT systems in bands allocated to the mobile service other than those identified in the RR, and administrations may deploy IMT systems only in some or parts of the bands identified for IMT in the RR.]

-Attachment 1
+Attachment 2

 Vocabulary of terms

-Entre gap – The frequency separation between the upper edge of the lower band and the lower edge of the upper band in an FDD paired frequency arrangement.
+Centre gap – The frequency separation between the upper edge of the lower band and the lower edge of the upper band in an FDD paired frequency arrangement.

 Duplex band frequency separation – The frequency separation between a reference point in the lower band and the corresponding point in the upper band of an FDD arrangement.